 When a system involves an arbitrary parameter or arbitrary function, the symmetry group can have a richer symmetry for certain specific forms of these arbitrary terms.
 The problem of identifying such arbitrary parameters or functions is known as the group classification problem.
 When there are only parameters or arbitrary functions of a single argument of independent or dependent variable then the problem is easily tackled solving the determining system where splitting is almost always possible.
 The arbitrary functions are found by solving an ODE (the so-called classifying ODE).
 The situation becomes rather complicated when the system depends on arbitrary functions of more than one argument.
 In this case, the group classification problem is often solved by reducing it to the classification of realizations of low-dimensional abstract Lie algebras combined with the notion of equivalence group and the knowledge of abstract Lie theory. \begin{example} A classification problem: We wish to determine all possible forms of $F(y)$ for which the following ODE allows a two-dimensional symmetry algebra:

-Under the reflection $x\to -x$, we have $\mu\to -\mu>0$ so we can assume $\mu>0$.
-The special nonlinearity $F(y)=a y^3+b y$ is recognized as Duffing's equation (See page \pageref{Duffing}).
+Under the reflection $x\to -x$, we have $\mu\to -\mu$ so we can assume $\mu>0$ without loss of generality.
+The special nonlinearity $F(y)=a y^3+b y$ is recognized as Duffing's equation (see page \pageref{Duffing}).
 The trivial case $\mu=0$ is clearly integrable.
-It has the energy first integral
+It has the energy first integral (Hamiltonian)

 The symmetry classification for $\mu\ne 0$ naturally characterizes all possible integrable cases.
 Eq. \eqref{ode} arises in obtaining travelling-wave solutions of the nonlinear heat (diffusion) equation